“I can’t get over when I hear a disc jockey say, ‘Here’s Rick Nelson on the comeback trail.’ What comeback? I’ve been here all along.”

 Rick Nelson In Concert

 Live recordings from four of the shows at the Troubadour were used for the live album, Rick Nelson In Concert, released in January 1970 to critical acclaim.
-One of my favorite reviews of the album was written by Charlie Frick of the underground New York City newspaper, East Village Other:
+It was Rick’s first album to chart in six years.

 Easy To Be Free film